Materials for introducing children to birds

 We have produced a range of pocket guides for different regions to fill this need.
 The pocket guides fold into a size of 3.5″ x 8.5″ and are laminated for protection.
 Illustrations are shown for around 135-140 species in each, with winter migrants and selected other features (eg. Western Ghats or endemic species) marked separately.
 There are 10 panels with bird illustrations, and for ease of reference, the featured species have been divided into 5-6 categories based on habitat (eg. Wetland Birds) and behaviour (eg. Ground-feeding Birds).

-Versions currently available include English language pocket guides (Peninsular India, Spiti/Ladakh, Andaman&Nicobar Islands) as well as bilingual pocket guides in Kannada or Malayalam as appropriate (Birds of Karnataka, Birds of Kerala, and Birds of Cauvery/MM Hills Wildlife Sanctuary).
+Versions currently available include English language pocket guides (Peninsular India, Spiti/Ladakh, Andaman&Nicobar Islands, S Western Ghats, Pakke Tiger Reserve), as well as bilingual pocket guides in Hindi (Madhya Pradesh, Uttarakhand, Rajasthan), Kannada (Karnataka), Konkani (Goa), Malayalam (Kerala), Marathi (Maharashtra), Tamil (Tamil Nadu, Salem) and Telugu (Andhra Pradesh).
 The illustrations in all versions have been used with permission from “Birds of the Indian Subcontinent” by Richard Grimmett, Carol Inskipp and Tim Inskipp.